theasp/mini-ci/README.txt

   │ # at startup.
 To have a more complicated scheme, use cron.
   │ POLL_FREQ=600
   │
-  │ # BUILD_KEEP: If this is set to a number greater than zero, only this │ # many build log directories will be kept.
-Defaults to "0".
-  │ BUILD_KEEP=0
-  │
   │ # WORKSPACE: The directory where the repository will be checked out │ # into, and where tasks are launched.
 Defaults to "./workspace".
   │ WORKSPACE="./workspace"
-  │
-  │ # BUILD_ARCHIVE_WORKSPACE: When set to "yes" will copy the workspace into │ # the $BUILDS_DIR/$BUILD_NUM/workspace.
-Defaults to "".
-  │ BUILD_ARCHIVE_WORKSPACE=""
   │
   │ # TASKS_DIR: The directory which holds the tasks to be performed on │ # the checked out repository.
 Defaults to "./tasks.d"